Chapter

 considering that I’d recently helped to kill him, was fair.
 So, he’d

-a portal was open between the two worlds.
+when a portal was open between the two worlds.
 But I wasn’t in Faerie anymore; I should have access to it!
 I should be able—

 To pay attention for half a second before I was crushed to death!